 Prior to the ACA, COBRA was also an important benefit because it guaranteed continuous care—this factor was important for people with pre-existing conditions, who struggled to find insurance coverage.
 Under the ACA, no one can be rejected or charged more for health insurance because of their health.
 In addition, premiums for seniors can be no more than three times as much as they are for young adults.

 Here are some of the factors to keep in mind when determining if you want to opt into COBRA or purchase a plan under the ACA:

-Under the ACA, there are also income-based subsidies available.
-If a person purchases coverage through an exchange instead of COBRA, the subsidy is based on your income during the year that the policy is in effect.
+The ACA provides income-based subsidies.
+If you purchase coverage through an exchange instead of COBRA, the subsidy is based on your income during the year that the policy is in effect.
 In other words, subsidies are based on your income in the year that you apply, including the dip in income after your employment ends.

-Convenience: If you are in the middle of medical treatment, keeping the same doctors and levels of coverage may be quite important.
+If you are in the middle of medical treatment, keeping the same doctors and levels of coverage may be quite important.
 Some people may choose to keep COBRA regardless of cost because of familiarity and peace of mind.
 Also, finding a plan that suits your needs on your state's marketplace takes time; it may seem easier to just stick with the health insurance you already are familiar with, particularly.

 If you’re from a two-income family, you might find that it is more cost-effective to be added to your spouse’s health insurance policy.